Our Services

 Approximately 6% of infants born to infected mothers will get hepatitis C.

-Many people with Hepatitis C do not have symptoms and do not know they are infected.
-If symptoms occur, they can include: yellow skin or eyes, not wanting to eat, upset stomach, throwing up, stomach pain, fever, dark urine, light-colored stool, joint pain and feeling tired.
+Many people with hepatitis C do not have symptoms and do not know they are infected.
+Symptoms can include: yellow skin or eyes, not wanting to eat, upset stomach, throwing up, stomach pain, fever, dark urine, light-colored stool, joint pain, and feeling tired.

-If symptoms occur with a new infection, they usually appear within 2 to 12 weeks, but can take up to 6 months to develop.
+If symptoms occur with a new infection, they usually appear within two to 12 weeks, but can take up to six months to develop.
 People with chronic hepatitis C can live for years without symptoms or feeling sick.
 When symptoms appear with chronic hepatitis C, they often are a sign of advanced liver disease.

 Locations with this service